 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

-- Loose bowel movements (diarrhea) that may last for a few days
+- Loose bowel movements (diarrhea)

 - Constipation (not able to move bowels)